devonnuri/linear-harmony/linear_ko.typ

 Cannonball seems to get to the C7 on beat three and the F on the up beat of four, then returns to continue the descent to A. The last A anticipates the F chord by two beats.

-76. 캐넌볼 애덜리:
+76. 캐넌볼 애덜리
 #align(center)[#image("figures/fig_123.jpg", width: 56%)]

 These two are straight forward.
 Clark Terry manages to get in two outlines in different registers.

-77. 톰 하렐:
+77. 톰 하렐
 #align(center)[#image("figures/fig_124.jpg", width: 44%)]

-78. Clark Terry:
+78. 클라크 테리
 #align(center)[#image("figures/fig_125.jpg", width: 60%)]

 There are so many chromatic approaches it may be difficult to see and hear the simple outline at the core of these examples from Clifford Brown and Kenny Barron.
-In Brown’s first complete, measure, all of the downbeats suggest a stepwise line.
+In Brown's first complete, measure, all of the downbeats suggest a stepwise line.
 The line continues on beat one of the second measure, is interrupted by two eighth notes and continues to the B natural.
 Since Barron is playing in sixteenth subdivisions the diatonic outline notes fall on the eighth note downbeats.

 79. 클리포드 브라운
 #align(center)[#image("figures/fig_126.jpg", width: 59%)]
-80. Kenny Barron:
+80. 케니 배런
 #align(center)[#image("figures/fig_127.jpg", width: 41%)]

 Here are two more examples from Brown.